 PHIL 262: Social and Political Philosophy

 An examination of philosophical theories of political organization.
 Issues such as justice and power, rights, freedom and the public good will be discussed.

-The certificate provides students who do not wish to get a degree in philosophy, but nonetheless wish to make a substantive commitment to its study, with a path to completion of concentrated study in value theory.
+The certificate provides both students already enrolled in a philosophy programme and those who do not wish to complete a full major, but do want to explore the area more deeply, an opportunity to make a substantive commitment to the study of value theory.
 It also enables students with a strong interest in philosophy but who want to pursue degrees in fields such as Law, Medicine, Business, Education or Journalism to receive a formal acknowledgement of their success in this widely acknowledged and accepted area of study.

 Some career opportunities include: